 9 Tips For Nailing the CSCS Exam Like a Boss

-I took the CSCS exam (Certified Strength and Conditioning Specialist) over a year ago in London and have been meaning to write down my thoughts on passing it ever since.
+I took the CSCS exam (Certified Strength and Conditioning Specialist) in London back in 2013 and wanted to write down my thoughts on passing it.

 Since I couldn't find a proper study guide for it anywhere on the interwebz and recently had a few people ask me how I prepared for my CSCS, I decided to come up with a few pointers so you'll go in ready for war like FDR and rock the test on your first try.